-Buying a NYC brownstone?
+Buying a brownstone or townhouse?
 Here are 10 things to consider

-- One- to three-family homes are in a different tax class than co-ops and condos
+• One- to three-family homes are taxed lower than co-ops and condos

 iStock

-New York City brownstones and townhouses saw a surge in demand this year as buyers continue to seek out places where they can get more square footage and private outdoor space without having to decamp to the suburbs—where property taxes are higher.
-But compared to a co-op or condo, living in a brownstone is a much more hands-on investment that will put bigger demands on your time.
+New York City brownstones and townhouses have long appealed to buyers who want more square footage and private outdoor space without having to decamp to the suburbs, where you'll pay higher property taxes.
+But compared to a co-op or condo, living in a brownstone is a much more hands-on investment that will put more significant demands on your time.

-The main difference between buying an apartment and a brownstone is that the whole pre-sale process will be more thorough and require you to use an attorney, lender, and insurance broker with brownstone experience.
+The differences between buying an apartment and a brownstone start with the whole pre-sale process, which will be more thorough and require you to use an attorney, lender, and insurance broker with brownstone experience.
 And that’s not where the differences end.

-You’re probably aware that you will be foregoing the usual perks of the apartment lifestyle, like a super and someone to take your packages.
+You’re probably aware that you will be foregoing the usual perks of the apartment lifestyle, like having a super and someone to accept your packages.
 Interestingly, another difference—living on multiple floors—is no longer considered as much of a drawback.

 “One of the things that people used to find intimidating or unappealing about townhouses was the verticality and the separation of spaces,” says Lindsay Barton Barrett, a broker at Douglas Elliman.